SPKB24/Simple-Recipe/README.md

 ### Evaluation of Results
 If we can provide these functions for the user, then we will be successful:
-- Allow the user to input food items
+- We have allowed the user to input food items
-- Provide the user with a unique recipe each time
+- We have provided the user with a unique recipe each time
-- Easy to understand UI
+- We have an easy to understand UI

 ## Architecture Diagram
 ![Architecture Diagram image](/ArchitectureDiagram.png?raw=true "Architecture Diagram image")